+Preliminary field data from Wolf Creek (Figure 41).

 viii.
 Water Quality

-Existing water quality datasets are generalized and not specific to Senachwine Creek and its tributaries.
-The IEPA (2004) assessed Senachwine Creek as having fully attained its designated use in the aquatic life category based on waterbody-specific monitoring data.
-Tributaries of Senachwine Creek, including Hallock Creek, Henry Creek, Gilfillan Creek, Little Senachwine Creek, and Deer Creek, were listed in that report but were not assessed.
+Existing water quality datasets are generalized and not specific to TenmileCreek and its tributaries.
+The IEPA (2004) assessed Creek as having fully attained its designated use in the aquatic life category based on waterbody-specific monitoring data.
+Tributaries of Creek, including Creek, Creek, Creek, Creek, Creek, were listed in that report but were not assessed.